Tapping suburb profile

 Tapping property market performance

-Sales activity has been limited, with 30 houses and just 1 unit sold in the past 12 months.
-Houses are selling rapidly, with a median of only 8 days on the market, while the single unit sale took 6 days, indicating strong demand and quick turnover for both property types.
+Sales activity for houses has been active, with 38 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 20 days on the market, highlighting a competitive market environment.

 Tapping demographics